DanHodgson12/my-cook-book/README.md

 ## Flashed Messages

 When a user performs a major action in the application, such as signing in, registering or deleting a recipe, a message is shown beneath the navbar to let the user know the status of that action.
+This provides the user with [feedback based on their interaction with the web application](#user-stories).

 Click below to see all the flashed messages shown depending on action and outcome.

 <details>